2020 Second Base Preview: Top 30 Ranks, Tiers And More!

 Every player in this tier offers some form of upside.
 They are either coming off a solid year or appear to be in line for one.
 Some of these players have more questions than others but at these draft prices, all of them have plenty of upside and should be owned on all teams entering 2020.

-There are a lot of interesting players to be had in this tier.
-Kevin Newman and Tommy Edman almost belong in their own tier.
-Both offer late speed in drafts.
-Edman appears to offer more but Newman seems to be in line for more of a sure thing as far as playing time goes with the Pirates.
+Kevin Newman and Tommy Edman both offer late speed in drafts.
+Edman appears to offer more as a whole, but Newman seems to be in line for more of a sure thing as far as playing time goes with the Pirates.

 There are a lot of mouths to feed in St. Louis.
 If Tommy Edman earns a full-time gig, there is some real value to be had and I would adjust appropriately.
 The speed is very real and so are the contact skills.
 Take him where he is going and if the playing time concerns alleviate, reap the rewards.

 Danny Santana continues to be someone tough to place a value on.
-The batting average will likely be troublesome but the 20/20 potential can’t be ignored.
+The batting average will likely be troublesome but you can’t look passed the fact that there is a chance for a 20/20 season.
 If you find yourself in need of speed, a little power and some multi-positional eligibility then Santana is for you.
 My only issue is that you can get a couple of the players I have ranked ahead of him even later in your drafts.
-I’m big on value and if he is going ahead of some of these other guys I value more, then I am going to pass on him and wait.
+I’m big on value and if he is going ahead of some of these other guys I value similarly, then I am going to pass on him and wait.

 I briefly mentioned Ryan McMahon earlier in the article as a player caught up in a mess for playing time over in Colorado.
 That may true but as of now he his a projected starter per Roster Resource.
 It is November so a lot can still change.
 McMahon did have a strong finish to the 2019 season.
 He also has Coors to call home and a real chance to start again.
 I think there’s good value here and he’s worth a late-round pick in most leagues.
 It also doesn’t hurt that he is multi-positional eligible.

 I am not a huge fan of Michael Chavis.
 I know he lit the world on fire when he came up last year but he came back down to earth.
-Late round power to target and multi-positional eligibility.
+Chavis offers late round power and multi-positional eligibility.
 Yes, there is upside but I don’t buy in on it as much as others.

 Tommy La Stella is a player who committed to the swing change trend.
 He added lift to his swing and the home runs followed.
 With such a high likelihood of a solid batting average, if he can hit 20 home runs with that swing change, he offers a pretty high floor to grab late in drafts.